cicsdev/cics-java-liberty-sqlj/README.md

 ## Samples overview

 * `com.ibm.cicsdev.sqlj.web` - Dynamic web project containing the SimpleSQLJServlet servlet.
 The servlet uses the DoSQLJ class which connects to
-DB2 by obtaining a DataSource via a JNDI lookup and that uses SQLJ and returns the current DB2 timestamp from DB2.
+DB2 by obtaining a DataSource via a JNDI lookup and that uses SQLJ and returns the current DB2 timestamp from the DB2 SYSIBM.SYSDUMMY1 table
 * `com.ibm.cicsdev.sqlj.web.cicsbundle` - CICS bundle project that references the WAR (Dynamic web project) bundle part for deployment in a CICS bundle

 ## Pre-requisites
 * CICS TS V5.3 with APAR PI67640 and APAR PI58375, or CICS TS V5.4
 * Java SE 7 or later on the z/OS system
 * IBM Db2 for z/OS
-* CICS Explorer V5.4 with the IBM CICS SDK for Java EE and Liberty feature installed [available here](https://developer.ibm.com/mainframe/products/downloads)
+* CICS Explorer V5.4 with the IBM CICS SDK for Java EE and Liberty feature installed [available here](https://developer.ibm.com/mainframe/products/downloads) and
-* IBM Data Studio Version 4.1.x [available here](https://www.ibm.com/developerworks/downloads/im/data)
+IBM Data Studio Version 4.1.x [available here](https://www.ibm.com/developerworks/downloads/im/data) installed

 ## Configuration
-The sample code can be deployed as an WAR file into a CICS Liberty JVM server.
+The sample code can be deployed as a WAR file into a CICS Liberty JVM server.
 The SimpleSQLJServlet servlet can then be used to display the current timestam from DB2

 ### To import the samples into Eclipse
 1. Import the projects into CICS Explorer using **File -> Import -> General -> Existing** projects into workspace
 1. Resolve the build path errors on the Dynamic web project using the following menu from each project: **Build Path -> Configure Build Path -> Libraries -> Add Library -> CICS with Java EE and Liberty** and select the version of CICS TS for deployment (either CICS TS V5.3 or CICS TS V5.4)

-**NOTE** The Dynamic web project has `SQLJ support` and when imported into Eclipse, the `Java Resources` folder has a [`src`](projects/com.ibm.cicsdev.sqlj.web/src) folder.
+**Note**L The Dynamic web project has `SQLJ support` and when imported into Eclipse, the `Java Resources` folder has a [`src`](projects/com.ibm.cicsdev.sqlj.web/src) folder.
 This contains both `.java` and `.sqlj` source files.
 Additionally, there is a [`SQLJJavaSource`](projects/com.ibm.cicsdev.sqlj.web/SQLJJavaSource) folder.
-This contains the Java source and serialized profile (`.ser`) files which are generated automatically by the tooling from the `.sqlj` source.
+This contains the Java source and serialized profile (`.ser`) files which are generated automatically by the Data Studio tooling from the `.sqlj` source.

 ### To configure CICS
 1. Create a Liberty JVM server as described in [4 easy steps](https://developer.ibm.com/cics/2015/06/04/starting-a-cics-liberty-jvm-server-in-4-easy-steps/)

-1. Add the following properties to the JVM profile to automatically configure the CICS default DataSource:
+1. Add the following properties to the JVM profile to automatically configure the Liberty server.xml with the CICS default data source
      ```
     -Dcom.ibm.cics.jvmserver.wlp.autoconfigure=true
     -Dcom.ibm.cics.jvmserver.wlp.jdbc.driver.location=/usr/lpp/db2v12/jdbc
     ```
     where  ```/usr/lpp/db2v12/jdbc``` is the location of the DB2 JDBC and SQLJ drivers

-1. Edit the server.xml and add the DB2 JCC driver to the Liberty global library as shown in the supplied [`sample`](etc/config/server.xml):
+1. Edit the server.xml and add the DB2 JCC driver to the Liberty global library as shown in the supplied semple [`server.xml`](etc/config/server.xml):
     ```xml
     <library id="global">
         <fileset dir="/usr/lpp/db2v12/jdbc/classes" includes="db2jcc4.jar"/>